 *For a “deluxe” version, split the roll and add peppers (preferably Oliverio’s Italian Style Peppers) and cheese!

 For a quick pepperoni roll snack (a quintessential West Virginia kid’s after-school treat), here’s an easy recipe:

-Place pepperoni sticks and mozzarella stick in center and roll.
+Place pepperoni sticks and a mozzarella stick in the center and roll.

 Follow baking instructions for crescent rolls

-Heat up marinara sauce in a saucepan (or microwave)
+Heat up the marinara sauce in a saucepan (or microwave)